 This is particularly useful for references, since:

 - Nearly all reference permissions coerce to const

 - Concrete types can coerce to traits or interfaces

 - Non-nullable references can coerce to nullable references

 If separate logic were needed for every combination of permission and allocator types, code could get quite verbose!
 Better yet, use of implicit coercions is "free": it neither bloats the size of generated code nor carries a runtime performance penalty.

 Interfaces and Traits

-Variant types are useful when a value might be one of several, seemingly-unrelated types (but we won't know which until run-time).
+Cone's variant types promote type versatility when we don't know what the type of a value is going to be until we run the program.
+User-defined variant types allow a compliant value to be one of several, seemingly-unrelated types.
 Variant types are useful for optional values (and nullable references), returned result/error, and many other uses.
 The type flexibility of dynamic languages, including their support for heterogeneous collections, is based on the use of variant types.
-Downcasting an interface reference to its original tagged struct requires the use of variant types.
+Downcasting an interface reference to its original tagged type requires the use of variant types.

 Information about the value's current type is carried as a part of the value.
 Pattern matching is used to safely extract a properly typed value for appropriate manipulation.

 Similar to interfaces, variant types can also help reduce redundant logic.
 Variant types are more flexible in some ways than interfaces, since the types contained within a variant type need not share common methods.
 However, variant types do bear some added memory and performance costs.